Grow Your Own Food to Cut Costs

 Growing your own food can be a tasty way to cut costs on your monthly grocery bill.
 Just ask the 42 million American households who already are growing their own fruits, herbs and vegetables.

-According to a 2014 report by the National Gardening Association, 35 percent of American households are growing food at home or in a community garden, a 17 percent increase over the previous five years.
+According to a 2014 report by the National Gardening Association, 35 percent of American households are growing food at home or in a community garden.
+That's a 17 percent increase over the previous five years.

 John Zahina-Ramos is an experienced backyard gardener.
 He grows all the fruits and vegetables required to feed his two-person household in his backyard garden in Palm Springs, Fla.